alberth8/PairingService/dockerInstructions.md

 See [here](https://docs.docker.com/machine/drivers/aws/) for getting yoru AWS credentials working.
 See [here](https://docs.docker.com/machine/drivers/digital-ocean/) for DigitalOcean.
 There are also a few options, but here's what I did to create my machine:

     docker-machine create --driver digitalocean --digitalocean-access-token=[digitalocean_token] [machine_name]

 (Don't include the brackets).

+**Update**: By default DigitalOcean driver will use ubuntu-15-10-x64 as the default image, but 15.10 is non-LTS and a release that DigitalOcean no longer provides!
+In addition to the above, you must specificy a digital ocean image.
+The closest to 15.10 is going to be 16.04, so add this before `[machine_name]`:

+    --digitalocean-image=ubuntu-16-04-x64

 ## Step 4: Going live